ArturoHaru/Gilded-rose-java-arturo/README.md

 ConjuredItem -> Item:
     -2 quality every day

-Sulfuras is an object of LegendaryItem
+Sulfuras is an object LegendaryItem
-    quality = 80

 Aged Brie is an object of ImprovingItem

+Backstage pass is an object of, well, BackstagePass

 ```